Vegan Herb Mashed Potatoes with a Super Simple Gravy

-there are lots of ways to make vegan gravy. some saute mushrooms, garlic or onions to go for a thicker, chunkier consistency. i prefer a simple smooth gravy, like i had growing up. this recipe only has 5 ingredients and takes about 5 minutes to make.
+There are lots of ways to make vegan gravy.
+Some saute mushrooms, garlic, or onions to go for a thicker, chunkier consistency.
+I prefer a simple smooth gravy, like I had growing up which were made from turkey drippings.
+This recipe only has 5 ingredients and takes about 5 minutes to make.

-and while gravy tastes good on pretty much anything you eat at thanksgiving, i’ve served it here with it’s classic pal, mashed potatoes. they are made with red skinned potatoes and flavored with sage and dill, herbs which add a delightful and subtle flavor to nearly any dish.
+While gravy tastes good on pretty much anything you eat at thanksgiving, I’ve served it here with its classic pal, mashed potatoes.
+They are made with red potatoes and flavored with sage and dill, herbs which add a delightful bright flavor to nearly any dish.

 1 tbsp sage, fresh or dried

 1/3 c vegan margarine